Solving Two-Stage Stochastic Programs with Endogenous Uncertainty via Random Variable Transformation: Comparison of Models of the Inversion Method for Discrete Random Variables

-We prove that Constraints~\eqref{general_drv_1} and~\eqref{general_drv_2} lead to a tighter linear relaxation feasibility set than the transformation proposed by \citet{holzmann2021shortest}.
-Toward this end, we generalize the constraints proposed by \citet{holzmann2021shortest} to consider the general functions $p_{r}^u(x)$.
+We prove that Constraints~\eqref{general_drv_1} and~\eqref{general_drv_2} lead to a tighter linear relaxation feasibility set than the modeling of the inversion method for discrete random variables proposed by~\citet{holzmann2021shortest}.
+Toward this end, we generalize the constraints proposed by \citet{holzmann2021shortest} to consider the general functions $\hat{p}_{r}^u(x)$.
 We obtain